Ada-Developers-Academy/core-cs-fundamentals/recursion/reading-recursive-code.md

 mystery(5)
 ```

-We can begin to illustrate the _system stack_.
-Because the system stack keeps track of function calls, we add in the function call `mystery(5)` onto the stack.
+We can begin to illustrate the _call stack_.
+Because the call stack keeps track of function calls, we add the function call `mystery(5)` onto the stack.

 ![Diagram showing the system stack as a box.
 There is a box labeled "mystery(5)" inside the system stack.](<../assets/recursion_reading-recursion_mystery(5).png>)
 _Fig.
 Diagram showing the system stack as a box.
 There is a box labeled "mystery(5)" inside the system stack._